alrieckert/lazarus/components/printers/readme.txt

   Yous must install CUPS and libcups v1.1.19 or more.

 FAQ :
-  Q:If I use Printers unit, the call of printer object générate an exception "Access Violation" R:Add in uses clause of your project, osPrinters
+  Q:If I use Printers unit, the call of printer object generate an exception "Access Violation" R:Add in uses clause of your project, osPrinters